OwitiDessy/ObjectOrientedProgram/README.md

 GitHub

-## Creating and Running the application
+## Description of how the code was developed

 A class is defined as Card.
-We can put the data object and code related to a playing card within the class.
+Inside the class Card, code related to a playing card are entered, these include the attr accessor, def initialize and def output_card methods.

+The method attr_accessor :rank, :suit is defined first.
+The attr_accessor functions as a gettor and setor to allow users to get or change the values of the rank and suit.

+The method def initialize(rank, suit) is defined next.
+The initialize method, also known as a constructor, builds up characteristics of a card.
+The passed arguments, rank and suit, being the attributes/characteristic of each card created.
+Inside the initialize method rank and suit are stored in instance variables, @rank and @suit.
+This allow accessibility of the variables outside the initialize method.

-## View the code in the link provided below
+## View the completed code in the link provided below

 [Card Deck_object Oriented Program](https://github.com/OwitiDessy/ObjectOrientedProgram/blob/master/CardDeckRevised.rb)